-- Provision 2.2.2 Appointment of supervisory board members: Within Stedin Group, Supervisory Board members are appointed for a term of four years and can be reappointed for a maximum of two additional four-year terms.
-These longer periods of appointment and reappointment help to ensure the continuity of the Supervisory Board.
+- Provision 2.2.2 Appointment of supervisory board members: Supervisory Board members are appointed for a term of four years and can be reappointed for a maximum of two additional four-year terms; this is to ensure the continuity of Stedin.

 - Provision 2.3.2 Establishment of committees: a combined Selection, Remuneration and Appointments Committee has been established within Stedin Group for practical reasons.

-- Provision 4.2.3 Meetings and presentations: the shares of Stedin Holding are not listed; they are held by 44 municipalities.
+- Provision 4.2.3 Meetings and presentations: The shares of Stedin Holding are not listed.
 However, Stedin Group has issued bonds that are listed on the stock exchanges of Luxembourg and Amsterdam.
-Once a year, after the publication of its full-year results, Stedin Group organises a call for its investors.
-This call is publicly announced in advance to the investors.
-After the meeting, the presentations are posted on Stedin Group's website.
+If Stedin Group organises a call for investors, this call is publicly announced, and the presentations given in the call are posted on Stedin Group's website.

-We depart from the provisions referred to below because the two-tier board structure applies and because the shares of Stedin Group are held by 44 Dutch municipalities and are therefore not listed, because the governance structure of Stedin Group is different (two-tier and not one-tier).
+We depart from the provisions from the CGC referred to below because the two-tier board structure applies.
+In addition, the shares of Stedin Holding are held by local and regional authorities and are therefore not listed.
+The governance structure of Stedin Group is also different (two-tier and not one-tier).

 - 2.1.3 Executive committee

 - 2.8.2–2.8.3 Takeover bid